Guangzhou Anern Energy Technology Co., Ltd.

 In a standard string inverter system, multiple PV modules are wired in series to form one or more strings.
 Those strings feed a central inverter, which is often installed near the main electrical panel, and the inverter performs MPPT (Maximum Power Point Tracking) at the string level.
 When the inverter has multiple MPPT inputs, each input can track a different string or roof plane.
 This architecture is popular because it is straightforward, efficient, and often cost-effective, especially when the array is installed on a single roof plane with consistent orientation and minimal shading.
 It also tends to be easier to service because the inverter is accessible at ground level.

-With microinverters, each panel has its own inverter mounted behind the module.
+With microinverters, each solar panel has its own inverter mounted behind the module.
 DC-to-AC conversion happens at the module level, and AC output from each microinverter is combined on an AC trunk cable.
 This design is inherently modular and can be especially attractive for complex roofs with multiple orientations (east/west), partial shading, or arrays that may expand later.
 Because each module operates independently, the system is less constrained by string sizing rules and DC voltage windows that apply to string inverters.

 Table 1: System design comparison (module-level vs string-level architecture)